agateau/blog/2020/bluetooth-speaker-part-4-frontend-work/index.md

 Ideally I would like to paint them using the same gray paint I used for the grille, but I have no idea if this is doable, we'll see.

-The next article will tell another attempt at getting the electronics work as expected, stay tuned :)
+[Next article][part5] will tell another attempt at getting the electronics work as expected, stay tuned :)